yashraj9011/AIDS-Semester-4/README.md

 #  217529- Internet of Things
 - Fundamentals of Digital Electronics .
 - Communication interfaces and basic peripherals .
-- Introduction to IOT and various technologies behind smart and intelligent devices.
+- Introduction to IOT and various technologies behind smart and intelligent devices .
 - Various IOT systems , networks and protocols asoociated with it .
 - IOT design and system engineering, sensors and actuators .
 - Applications of IOT in various sectors and communication between them .

 # 217530- Management Information System
-- Overview of Management Information System
+- Overview of Management Information System .
 - Concepts , functions , roles , Business Intelligence for MIS .
 - Organization , Management and Network Enterprise .
 - IT Infrastructure and various emerging technologies .